-Best Online Graduate Certificates in Emergency Management for 2024
+Best Online Graduate Certificates in Emergency Management

-Whether you’re considering changing career paths or you’ve already completed a bachelor’s degree in emergency management, we encourage you to take your skills and education a step further by pursuing a graduate-level emergency management certificate online.
+Whether you’re considering changing career paths or you’ve already completed a bachelor’s degree in emergency management, take your skills and education a step further by pursuing an online graduate-level emergency management certificate.
 Why?
 Because they take less time and money to complete than a graduate degree, and certificates offer specialized knowledge that can align with your area of work.
-If you want to make a difference in the lives of those around you, read on to learn more about obtaining a graduate certificate in emergency management.
+Use STEPS’s guide to get a full understanding of how these programs work, what specialization tracks are available, and what career paths you could pursue.

 The first step in earning a graduate-level emergency management certificate is research to find a program that fits your needs.
 As you search, decide what format you prefer, how much you want to spend, and the length of time you can spend on your studies.
-The programs below will give you an idea of what it’s like to pursue a graduate certificate in emergency management.
-The spotlights describe the things you’ll learn, the cost of the program, and formats offered.

-The master’s certificate in emergency management from the University of New England is available 100% online and is tailored for those wishing to learn how to confidently lead healthcare teams in times of crisis and public emergency.
+The graduate certificate in emergency management from the University of New England is available 100% online and is tailored for those wishing to learn how to confidently lead healthcare teams in times of crisis and public emergency.
 Each class is eight weeks long (one term), making it possible to complete the 12-credit program in one or two semesters, depending on how many classes you take per term.
 The emergency management certificate program has six start dates throughout the year, and every class can be “stacked” to eventually obtain a master’s degree in healthcare administration if desired.

 The cost is around $10,000, or $830 per credit.
 The University of New England is accredited by the New England Commission of Higher Education (NECHE) and is an HIMSS-approved education partner.
 The courses covered in this certificate include Communication for Healthcare Leaders, Introduction to Environment Health, Healthcare Law & Ethics, and Emergency Management.

 The School of Safety, Security, and Emergency Management at Eastern Kentucky University Online (EKU Online) offers several graduate certificates focusing on safety and preparedness in industries like construction, cybersecurity, and healthcare.
 The Emergency Management and Disaster Resilience graduate certificate is 12 credits, with classes offered over eight-week terms entirely online.
-Upon graduation, you can use your newfound knowledge to pursue career advancement opportunities, assume more leadership responsibility, or as a stepping stone to EKU Online’s master’s degree in Safety, Security, and Emergency Management.
+Upon graduation, you can use your newfound knowledge to pursue career advancement opportunities, assume more leadership responsibility, or as a steppingstone to EKU Online’s master’s degree in safety, Security, and Emergency Management.

 Admission requirements include a completed baccalaureate degree from an accredited university with a 2.5+ GPA and corresponding transcripts.
 Required courses include Infrastructure Protection & Risk, Long-Term Disaster Resilience, Unconventional Threats and Responses, and Intergovernmental Relations in Disaster Management.
-Tuition is $649/credit.

-- Cyber and Security Management
+- Infrastructure Protection and Risk Management

-- Emergency Management and Disaster Resilience
+- Long-term Disaster Resilience

 Adelphi University offers students a graduate-level emergency management certificate online based on an all-hazards curriculum.
 This fully online certificate can help working professionals move into management positions or pivot to emergency management from a related field.
 Coursework is career-focused and can be completed in a year or less.
 Students will learn how to manage disaster preparedness, mitigation, response, and recovery.
 All five courses can be applied toward Adelphi’s Master of Science in Emergency Management if you choose to continue your education.